- Forecast bias is distinct from the forecast error and one of the most important keys to improving forecast accuracy.

 - For instance, a forecast which is ½ the time 15% higher than the actual, and ½ of the time 15% lower than the actual has no bias.
 A forecast which is, on average, 15% lower than the actual value has both a 15% error and a 15% bias.

 Bias Accounted for at the UK Department of Transportation

 In addition to financial incentives that lead to bias, there is a proven observation about human nature: we overestimate our ability to forecast future events.
-We also have a positive bias—we project that events that we find desirable will be more prevalent in the future than they were in the past.
+We also have a positive bias—we project that we find desirable events will be more prevalent in the future than they were in the past.
 This is one of the many well-documented human cognitive biases.
 Cognitive biases are part of our biological makeup and are influenced by evolution and natural selection.
 This human bias combines with institutional incentives to give good news and to provide positively-biased forecasts.

 Measuring the Uplift